lstefano71/hypertree/README.md

 <img src="images/option.jpg">

-	reset:		clears sorts, expansions, pivots, &c.
+	reset:		clear sorts, expansions, pivots, &c.

-	expand:		expands the tree to the level just above the leaves (i.e. the last group).
+	expand:		expand the tree to the level just above the leaves (i.e. the last group).

-	collapse:	collapses the tree to the first level (i.e. the first group).
+	collapse:	collapse the tree to the first level (i.e. the first group).

 Hypertree also supports update.
 For example, if the underlying table is t: